travis-ci/docs-travis-ci-com/user/languages/matlab.md

 [general build configuration](/user/customizing-the-build/) guides first.

 {: .warning}
 > Builds using the MATLAB language are no longer supported.
-MATLAB releases newer than R2024a are not available for use.
+MATLAB releases beyond R2024a are not available for use.
 MATLAB builds are available only for public projects in Linux&reg; environments.

 ## Specify MATLAB Releases and Run Tests